Methodology

 CallRail (15.8%) and CallTrackingMetrics (2.3%)

 Call tracking appears on nearly one in five sites when combining CallRail (cdn.callrail.com at 15.8%) and CallTrackingMetrics (cdn.calltrk.com at 2.3%).
 This reflects a fundamental truth about legal marketing: phone calls are the primary conversion event.
 Unlike e-commerce sites where the transaction happens online, most legal clients make first contact by phone.
-Call tracking scripts dynamically swap phone numbers on the page to attribute calls to specific marketing channels -- a function that requires JavaScript running on the client.
+Call tracking scripts dynamically swap phone numbers on the page to attribute calls to specific marketing channels, a function that requires JavaScript running on the client.

 Scorpion (5.6%)